Founder & Creative Director

 Jas prepares delicious plant-based meals for the Material Institute community four times a week creating community experiences through healthy cuisine.
 She runs a catering and wellness business called Earthseed Food.

 Nashé Renee is a Garden Educator.
 She works closely with Material Institute’s youth and visitors educating them about the importance of growing, harvesting, and composting vegetables.
 Nashé is also responsible for preparing meals with youth, using ingredients derived fresh from our 24 Carrot Garden.

 Mia Sanchas is a multidisciplinary artist, educator, youth organizer, and oral historian.
 As Garden Educator at Material Institute, she spends her time dreaming up and implementing creative ways to engage community in nurturing their relationship with the Earth and themselves.
 After graduating from LSU with a degree in International Relations and Spanish (with a focus on Latin American Studies), she has organized multicultural productions throughout New Orleans and Quito, Ecuador.
 She is the Multimedia Director for Yirkasa, a women’s agroecological cooperative in Nandom, Ghana.
 In her free time, you can find her studying the secrets of the earth and exploring the language of music.

 Fashion & Textiles

 François Boudreaux is a multidisciplinary designer.
 As a Fashion Instructor at Material Institute, he focuses on helping students shape their aesthetics, instilling the process of design, and expanding students’ professionalism.
-François has studied both women’s and men’s wear design, continuing his education in the fall at Central Saint Martins for a MA in Womenswear Design.
+François has studied both women’s and men’s wear design, recently obtaining an MA in Womenswear Design from Central Saint Martins.
 Outside of teaching, he also has his own contemporary brand FLYSÓN, which focuses on sporty and elegant products.